quicwg/base-drafts/draft-ietf-quic-tls.md

 keys are derived from that secret.

 Every time that a new set of keys is used for protecting outbound packets, the KEY_PHASE bit in the public flags is toggled.
+The exception is the transition from 0-RTT keys to 1-RTT keys, where the presence of the version field and its associated bit is used (see {{first-keys}}).

 Once the connection is fully enabled, the KEY_PHASE bit allows a recipient to detect a change in keying material without necessarily needing to receive the